 As you wander around the back streets of the Istanbul market you will find a lot of interesting shops, we found an old Hamman which had been converted into a teahouse.
 Of course, we had to stop and have tea.
 Traditional Turkish tea is normally black and is from the Rize region on the eastern Black Sea coast.
 Click here for more information.
 We needed to sit down and have a rest after wandering around.

 Not sure where I would wear this type of jewellery in our nomadic life on the road.
 The Grand Bazaar jewellery shops has the most exotic gold items we have ever seen.

 Aren’t they hard to resist?

 Of course, you should it is expected!
-All the Grand Bazaar shops in the maze of streets expects the bargain process to happen, it just would not be a market without it!
+All the Grand Bazaar Shops in the maze of streets expect the bargaining process to happen, it just would not be a market without it!

 Here are our top tips for the bargaining process:

 - If you are looking for a certain gift check out a few of the shops first, do not look too interested straight away as you enter.
 Look at the gift and then go on and look at something else on offer.

 - When you are ready to purchase, ask the price.
 Most of the times the response back will be ‘what is your best price’ don’t fall into this trap.
 It is hard to come down on your price once you have already mentioned it.

 - When the seller mentions a price, look shocked and begin to walk away, saying it is too high.
 The seller will follow and once again will ask for ‘your best price’.
 Once again refrain from giving your price till he comes back with a counteroffer.